-The Restoring Judicial Separation of Power Act fundamentally changes the judicial system to introduce elements of randomization to deter the effects of gaming the courts for political advantages.
+The Restoring Judicial Separation of Power Act introduces elements of randomization to deter the effects of gaming the courts for political advantage.

 It restores the Supreme Court of the United States' jurisdiction to align with Article III of the Constitution and creates a 13-judge multi-circuit panel that will be randomly chosen to hear cases in which the United States or a Federal agency is a party, cases concerning constitutional or statutory interpretation of Federal law, or cases to clarify the functions or actions of an executive order.
 The bill also includes language to address concerns regarding nationwide injunctions and the shadow docket.